-Two low noise single-stage axial fans power our new wind tunnel.
+Two low noise single-stage axial fans power our quiet wind tunnel.
 The primary fan generates ~1,250 cfm and the secondary return fan generates ~750 cfm.
 The fans we selected produce high cfm's and exceptional static pressure performance.
-Axial fan speeds are variable from 35% to 100% and digitally calibrated for wind speed accuracy and repeatability.
-Several different nozzles can be deployed to vary turbulence levels.
-A manometer with a pitot tube probe is used to monitor internal pre-screens pressure.
+Air flow speeds are variable from 35% to 100% and digitally controlled for accuracy / repeatability.

 The wind tunnel is housed in an acoustically treated 6' by 28' room.
-Primary sections of the room are lined with acoustic paneling to help isolate the room from external sound and vibration.
+Primary sections of the room are lined with acoustic paneling to isolate the room from external sound / vibration.
 These panels are covered with acoustic foam wedges.
-The remaining sections are selectively treated with sound-absorbing panels and acoustic sound blankets.
-The combined soundproofing and sound absorption treatments create an exceptional testing environment that rivals the quietest of country roads and naturescape environments.
+The remaining sections are treated with sound-absorbing panels and acoustic blankets.
+The combined soundproofing and sound absorption treatments create a highly effective aero-acoustic testing environment.

 Audio Measurement Equipment

 The low background noise environment (~40 dB) is perfect for aeroacoustic wind interaction investigation and is supported by a very well-equipped acoustics laboratory.
 Multiple microphones, professional spectrum analyzers, signal generators, and required microphone calibration equipment is available.

 Air Flow Measurement Equipment

 Because accurate and precise measurement of airflow characteristics is important, we use a variety of specialized anemometers.
 These anemometers allow us to evaluate approaching, encircling, and close proximity airflow.
 We have also made equipment modifications to meet our very specialized requirements.

 Generation of Wind Tunnel Turbulence

 Flow Visualization and Imaging Equipment

 While our primary flow visualization equipment (hydrodynamic flume with floresceine dye) is located in New Jersey, our new wind tunnel facility is equipped with 'preliminary' smoke visualization capabilities.
-This allows us to make initial observations at speeds up to 35 mph, with more detailed flow analysis in New Jersey.
-Our new facility includes digital imaging.
+This allows us to make initial observations at speeds up to 35 mph, with more detailed lower speed analysis in New Jersey.

 Assessing the Human Response to Wind Noise